ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 Test the game and make sure that for each pair of platforms moving forward, one of the platforms is destroyed.

-!!! tip "For the moment you can continue to test in local preview mode, but later on when you write the client code, you will need to test in multiplayer preview mode."
+!!! tip "For the moment you can continue to test in local preview mode, but later on when you write the client code that plays effects, you will need to test in multiplayer preview mode."

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">